-One of the most popular additions to a garden is a shed.
+One of the most popular additions to a garden is a shed, traditionally used for storage purposes or as a workshop and these days commonly as a man cave and normally a wooden structure.
 But sometimes you want something stronger than a wooden version – a brick shed is a perfect example.
 But before you grab that brick calculator to work out how many bricks you need, there’s one question to ask first.
 Do you need planning permission for a brick shed?

 Brick sheds and permitted development

 In 2008, the government brought in something called Permitted Development Rights.
 The aim of this was to allow homeowners to add to their homes in a variety of ways without the need for planning permission.

 The rule covers a whole range of outbuildings including sheds, garages and even things like kennels and swimming pools.
 The main point is that the outbuilding must be for a purpose ‘incidental to the enjoyment of the dwelling house’.
 In other words, it must not be used as a living area, bedroom, bathroom or similar purposes.

 What you can build under permitted development?

 This means that if you are building a brick shed for a hobby, storage or other similar purposes, you shouldn’t need planning permission.
 But there are some rules to know about that will affect the project regardless.